moxietoolkit/srd/source/1-system/2-gamemaster/3-moves.md

 **Use a story roll to determine how a scene starts off when it’s unclear.**

 _Set The Scene_ when you're unsure about the specifics of the current fiction or want to dive straight into the action.
 Skip detailed planning and cautious leadups that often drag gameplay down.
-Instead, jump straight into the action, an in medias res shot of things already in motion!
+Instead, **_jump straight into the action_**, an in medias res shot of things already in motion!
 The roll sets the opening mood and stakes for the scene.
 On a grim, it can even trigger an impact move, kicking things off with a bang and raising tension right away.

 ### Spotlight

 **Focus attention on a PC, encouraging them to act or follow-up.**

 _Spotlight_ PCs to help direct the action, ensure no one is left out, and put focus where it's needed.
 This prompts players towards action.
-Mix in cinematic language like "We cut to..." or "The camera pans over to show..." as you use the "camera", your group's shared imagination space.
+Mix in cinematic language like "_We cut to..._" or "_The camera pans over to show..._" as you use the "camera", your group's shared imagination space.
 Cut back and forth between PCs and scenes to build tension and avoid focusing on a single PC for too long.

 ### Wrap It Up